 If sleeping in the airport sounds like a nightmare, there are a few guest houses near Paramaribo Airport.
 A reader tells us there are also some camping and bush lodge type accommodations near the airport.
-For a hotel you would need to return to the city center.
-Here are some suggestions based on Tripadvisor reviews:
+For a hotel you would need to return to the city center, which is over an hour away.

 - Sonja’s Guesthouse – No airport shuttle. » Check Rates

-- Rumanija’s Airport Rooms – (2km from the airport) » Check Rates
+- Rumanija’s Airport Rooms – No airport shuttle. » Check Rates

 Free WiFi is available at Paramaribo Airport.
 Connect to the ”Digicel” network.